suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Figure 1 in {{RFC9019}} shows the architecture for distributing firmware images and manifests from the author to the firmware consumer.
-It does, however, not detail the use of encrypted firmware images. {{architecture}} therefore focuses on those aspects.
+It does, however, not detail the use of encrypted firmware images. {{arch-fig}} therefore focuses on those aspects.
 The firmware server and the device management infrastructure is represented by the distribution system, which is aware of the individual devices a firmware update has to be delivered to.